dennisrazumovsky/precizer/README.md

 </p>

 # Precizer
 This program is distributed under the [CC0 (Creative Commons Share Alike) license](https://creativecommons.org/publicdomain/zero/1.0/).
 The author is not responsible for any use of the source code or the entire program.
-Anyone who uses the code or the program uses it at their own risk.
+Anyone who uses the code or the program uses it at their own risk and responsibility.

 Application Author: [Dennis Razumovsky](https://github.com/dennisrazumovsky)